 At this point, you should be around 7:00 minutes into your 45:00-minute lesson.

-Slide 7: Sprint One – In the first ten-minute sprint of Lesson Five your students can work in their teams to discuss the negative impacts of technology and identify any negative impacts their idea could have.
+Slide 7: Sprint One.
+In the first ten-minute sprint of Lesson Five your students can work in their teams to discuss the negative impacts of technology and identify any negative impacts their idea could have.
 This sprint is to get students thinking about impacts of technology before we learn about the ethics of AI.

 Slide 8: Your students have no doubt already come up with a great idea, and the benefits for the world will be positive if they were able to make this idea a reality.
 Ethics are a huge part of Imagine Cup Junior, and in particular the Microsoft AI for Good ethical principles are very important.
 Your students will see their scores go up or down by how well they engage with the 6 ethical principles.